alburycatalina/Coding-Nature/2_Logic_and_Data.md

 ## Starting with Data

-The database you're about to download was collected by students such as yourselves!
-3 ```Groups``` surveyed the number of terrestrial species (```Number_species``` in two different ```landscapes``` - the school's football field and a wooded area nearby.
-They laid down a 1x1m survey area randomly in these environments and counted the number of plant and animal species inside the perimeter.

-Let's see what we can learn about the differences between the two environments using our coding skills!
+The database you're about to download is maintained by the US National Parks services.
+They publish a list of species confrimed to be present in national parks.
+We'll use this data to learn how a scientist would use promgramming make sense of this large amount of information and turn it into knowledge we can use.